This section documents all changes and bug fixes applied since the release of 5.2.26.

 mysqldump: Got error: 1044: Access denied for user 'wwroot'@'%' to database db' when doing LOCK TABLES

-Selecting Validate (SQL) from the Model menu and then selecting the Validate All option reported no errors.
-Selecting Forward Engineer from the Database menu and selecting Run Validations also reported no errors.
-However, executing the SQL script resulted in this error:
+Selecting Validate All option reported no errors.
+Selecting from the menu and selecting Run Validations also reported no errors.
+However, executing the SQL script resulted in this error:from the Model menu and then selecting the

 ERROR: Error 1005: Can't create table 'xxx' (errno:150)

-Selecting the Check Duplicated Identifiers (Additions) operation from the Validation (SQL) submenu of the Model menu produced this error message:
+Selecting theoperation from the submenu of the menu produced this error message:

 Type mismatch: expected object of type db.Schema, but got workbench.physical.Model